dmerejkowsky/blog/content/en/post/0047-lets-have-a-pint-of-vim-ale.md

 * I like using the `quickfix` window (thanks to the very nice [vim-qf](https://github.com/romainl/vim-qf) plug-in by the way)

-But some time ago at work, we all start working on some Javascript code.
+But some time ago at work, we all start working on some JavaScript code.

 We use [eslint](http://eslint.org) for code style,  [flow](https://flow.org/) for type checking, and [mocha](https://mochajs.org/) plus [chai](http://chaijs.com/) for tests.